 * 30 minutes to 1 hour – Cameras, flashes, vehicles, and all back up equipment have to be inspected to ensure that no time is wasted.

-* 1 hour – Time to set up the studio or drive to the agreed location.
+* 1 hour – Time to set up the studio and warm it ready for the shoot.

 * 15-30 minutes – Preparation time at the start of the session where all the creases are ironed out regarding what is going to happen and when.